dovy/dovy.github.io/_posts/2018-07-05-pyspark-convert-dataframe-to-raw-json-column.md

 This little utility, takes an entire spark dataframe, converts it to a key-value pair rep of every column, and then converts that to a dict, which gets boiled down to a json string.

-Really this is plug and go and can work for any dataframe, where you want to make a copy of all the data on a row by row basis, and store that as a column.
+This block of code is really plug and play, and will work for any spark dataframe (python).
+It takes your rows, and converts each row into a json representation stored as a column named raw_json.
+Give it a try!

 ```python
 # Create raw_json column